Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Main Results

-\end{itemize} In both cases, $G_T\asymp T$.
-In addition, for the Euler-Maruyama scheme \eqref{discrete-estimation}, the same bounds hold with an additional $M_2\Pi_3$ term. \end{theorem} Comparing to Theorem \ref{smoothbound}, this result only depends on the Lipschitz constant of $\nabla \log p_0$ rather than the uniform Lipschitz constant bound for $\nabla \log p_t,\, 0\leq t \leq T$.
+In addition, for Euler-Maruyama scheme \eqref{EM-discrete}, the same bounds hold with an additional $M_2\sum_{k=1}^N h_k^3 $ term. \end{theorem} Comparing to Theorem \ref{smoothbound}, this result only depends on the Lipschitz constant of $\nabla \log p_0$ rather than the uniform Lipschitz constant bound for $\nabla \log p_t,\, 0\leq t \leq T$.
 We also ease the dependency on $L$ from $L^2$ to $\log^2 L$ for optimal choice of variance function or step size, so the requirement on the smoothness of the data distribution is significantly relaxed: even if the Lipschitz constant $L$ scales exponentially on $d$, we can still obtain a polynomial complexity guarantee.
+Note that we do pay an extra $d$ factor compared to Theorem \ref{smoothbound}.